 How Many Barrels of Beer do you Need to Sell in Order to Breakeven

-Now that we have all of the pieces, we just need to put them all together in this Excel Template to determine how many barrels of beer you need to sell in order to breakeven.
+Now that we have all of the pieces, we just need to put them all together to determine how many barrels of beer you need to sell in order to breakeven.

-If you need a full set of financial projections, we would love for you to check out our Brewery Template on ProjectionHub.
+If you need a full set of financial projections including this breakeven analysis, we would love for you to check out our Brewery Template on ProjectionHub.